-- 1. IMPORT IMAGES: In eDesign, go to the Library and select the Images section.
-Click the Images button under Import Items and follow the prompts.
-You can upload up to 50 images at a time. - 2.
-DRAG AND DROP: In the Images section of the Library, click the Quick Image Uploader at the bottom.
-When that window is activated, drag and drop images from your computer.
-They will then upload to eDesign.
-You can upload up to 100 in a single batch. - 3.
-WHILE EDITING A PAGE: Open the Images section of the Library panel along the right in the page design area.
-At the bottom, click the Get More Candids link.
+- 1. IMPORT IMAGES: In the Candids section of the Library, go to the Import/Export menu and choose Upload Candids.
+You can upload up to 100 images in a batch. - 2.
+DRAG AND DROP: In the Candids section of the Library, drag and drop images from your computer on the Library area.
+These images will begin uploading.
+You can upload up to 100 images in a batch. - 3.
+WHILE EDITING A PAGE: When using the Candids section of the Library panel in Page Design, click the Get More option to upload images.
+You can also drag and drop up to 100 images right to the Candids library panel while working on a spread.
+If the Library panel is filtered by Topic when uploading, that Topic will automatically be assigned to the newly imported images.